 Best 25 Burgers in Miami Rules

 The list shrinks down to 30.
-Then the hardest part comes, deciding five to cut.
+Then, the hardest part comes when deciding five to cut.
 From there, it’s a matter of figuring out which burger I would prefer to eat when comparing the two.

 To be 100% clear, I have eaten every single burger on this list and taken every picture.
 If you’re looking for burger list shenanigans, go elsewhere.

 - Apocalypse BBQ